dbader/large-type.com/README.md

 ![](twitter-card.png)

+Large-type.com let's you display messages in very large text directly from your browser.
+Whoa!

+That's handy whenever you need to read something on your screen from further away—for example, a phone number.
+Nice!

+Even better, when you share text with large-type.com only the person with the link sees your text.
+Rendering happens locally on your browser and your text is not transmitted to any servers.

 ## FAQs

 ### What do I use this for?
 Here are some ideas:

-* Remember that phone number while you're standing across the room?
+* Read that phone number from across the room?
     * [large-type.com/#(555)-123-456](http://large-type.com/#(555)-123-456)

 * Co-worker needs to know your IP address?